-For questions regarding this solicitation, contact the JAG unit in FDLE's Office of Criminal Justice Grants at 850-617-1250.
+For questions regarding this solicitation, contact FDLE's Office of Criminal Justice Grants at 850-617-1250.

-For assistance with creating and/or submitting an application in the Subgrant Information Management Online (SIMON) system, or for technical assistance or issues with SIMON, please request to speak with the SIMON Help Desk or a grant manager.
+For assistance with creating and/or submitting an application in the Subgrant Information Management Online (SIMON) system contact your FDLE grant manager.
+For technical assistance or issues with SIMON, please request to speak with the SIMON Help Desk.